jjlastra/HESML/README.md

 Main novelties in HESML V1R3

 The V1R2 release significantly improves the performance of HESML V1R1, whilst HESML V1R3 provides two minor changes on HESML V1R2.
 First, the vertex ID has been updated from Integer to Long type in order to support a larger number of vertexes.
-Second, we have added five new similarity measures detailed in the papers below:
+Second, we have added five new similarity measures introduced in the papers [6-9] cited in the references section below.

-(1) Hao, D., Zuo, W., Peng, T., & He, F. (2011).
-An Approach for Calculating Semantic Similarity between Words Using WordNet.
-In Proc. of the Second International Conference on Digital Manufacturing Automation (pp. 177–180).
-IEEE.

-(2) Liu, X. Y., Zhou, Y. M., & Zheng, R. S. (2007).
-Measuring Semantic Similarity in Wordnet.
-In Proc. of the 2007 International Conference on Machine Learning and Cybernetics (Vol. 6, pp. 3431–3435).
-IEEE.

-(3) Pekar, V., & Staab, S. (2002).
-Taxonomy Learning: Factoring the Structure of a Taxonomy into a Semantic Classification Decision.
-In Proceedings of the 19th International Conference on Computational Linguistics (Vol. 1, pp. 1–7).
-Stroudsburg, PA, USA: Association for Computational Linguistics.

-(4) Stojanovic, N., Maedche, A., Staab, S., Studer, R., & Sure, Y. (2001).
-SEAL: A Framework for Developing SEmantic PortALs.
-In Proceedings of the 1st International Conference on Knowledge Capture (pp. 155–162).
-New York, NY, USA: ACM.

 Licensing information